NeSIG: A Neuro-Symbolic Method for Learning to Generate Planning Problems: Conclusion

 \section{Conclusion}

-In this work we introduced NeSIG, to the best of our knowledge the first domain-independent method for the automatic generation of planning problems that are at the same time valid, diverse and difficult to solve.
-We formulated problem generation as an MDP, training two policies with RL so that they learn to generate problems with the desired properties.
+In this work we introduced NeSIG, to the best of our knowledge the first domain-independent method for the automatic generation of planning problems that are simultaneously valid, diverse and difficult to solve.
+We formulated problem generation as an MDP, training two policies with Deep RL to generate problems with the desired properties.
 Both policies were encoded by NLMs, a neuro-symbolic deep neural network architecture capable of working with FOL data.
-We tested our approach on two classical planning domains, comparing the problems generated with those obtained by domain-specific instance generators.
-The results obtained show NeSIG generates valid and diverse problems of greater difficulty than the instance generators, being able to generalize to larger problems than those it was trained on.
-Additionally, our method only needs as inputs the PDDL domain and set of consistency rules, along with some extra information (problem size and goal types and predicates).
-Therefore, it reduces the human effort needed to generate planning problems, when compared to instance generators which need to be programmed for each particular domain.

-It is important to note that the choice of consistency constraints and quality metric to optimize is totally arbitrary.
-In future work, we want to harness the flexibility of our method by optimizing different quality metrics (e.g., plan length) and trying different sets of consistency rules for the same domain.
-Additionally, we would like to extend the experimentation to additional domains and generate problems of larger size, improving NeSIG so that it is able to generalize to problems several times larger than those used during training.